Introduction to geopandas & cartopy#

 Make this Notebook Trusted to load map: File -> Trust Notebook

-Cartopy is a Python package designed for geospatial data processing and has exposed an interface to enable easy map creation using matplotlib.
+Cartopy is a Python package designed for geospatial data processing and has an interface for handling projections in matplotlib maps.

 The Earth is a globe, but we present maps usually on two-dimensional surfaces.
 Hence, we typically need to project data points onto flat surfaces (e.g. screens, paper).
 However, we will always loose some information in doing so.